MicrosoftDocs/partner-center-pr.pt-br/partner-center/recon-file-charge-types.md

 ### <a name="license-based-discounts"></a>Descontos baseados em licença

-Para mapear descontos baseados em licença para sua fatura, some a coluna **TotalOtherDiscount** do arquivo baseado em licença.
+Para mapear descontos baseados em licença para sua fatura, soma a **coluna TotalOtherDiscount** do arquivo baseado em licença.

-*Os descontos baseados em licença podem ser aplicados a vários tipos de cobrança.*
+*Descontos baseados em licença podem ser aplicados a vários tipos de cobrança.*